 - Design for Manufacturing: This is not so much a technology itself as it is a cross-functional practice that exists because of technology.
 Design for manufacturing principles allow R&D professionals to learn from data – from across the factory floor and customer base.
-These insights then help them design win/win products that meet customer demands for quality and personalisation, and create designs are also easier, leaner, and faster to manufacture and customise.
+These insights then help them design win/win products that meet customer demands for quality and personalization, and create designs are also easier, leaner, and faster to manufacture and customize.

 Manufacturing 4.0 and competitive advantage